Flip Saunders: Rapid City, La Crosse, and Sioux Falls (CBA)

 Saunders became the coach of the Rapid City Thrillers of the Continental Basketball Association (CBA) in the 1988–89 season, where future Kings and Warriors head coach Eric Musselman served as the team's general manager.
 Musselman's father, Bill Musselman, had recruited Flip when Bill was head coach at the University of Minnesota.

-Saunders then later moved to the La Crosse Catbirds for five seasons (1989–94), where he won two CBA Championships, before coaching in 1994–95 with the Sioux Falls Skyforce.
+Saunders then later moved to the La Crosse Catbirds for five seasons (1989–94), where he won two CBA championships in 1990 and 1992.
+He coached in 1994–95 with the Sioux Falls Skyforce.
 He also served as general manager (1991–93) and team president (1991–94) of the Catbirds.
 Saunders' impressive CBA tenure included seven consecutive seasons of 30 or more victories, two CBA championships (1990, 1992), two CBA Coach of the Year honors (1989, 1992) and 23 CBA-to-NBA player promotions.

 Saunders would leave after seven productive seasons as a head coach in the CBA, where he ranks second with 253 career victories.

 Minnesota Timberwolves (NBA)

 Saunders joined the Minnesota Timberwolves of the National Basketball Association (NBA) on May 11, 1995, as general manager, working under his former Minnesota teammate, Kevin McHale.
 On December 18, 1995, Saunders was named head coach of the Timberwolves, replacing Bill Blair.

 This happened shortly after McHale had taken over the basketball operations for the Timberwolves.
 He then added the coaching duties to his GM responsibilities after the team had gotten off to a 6–14 start.
 The Timberwolves went 20–42 the rest of the year, but the emergence of young Kevin Garnett as a front-line NBA player was a huge plus over the second half of the season.

 He guided with difficulty the Timberwolves to their first-ever playoff berth in the 1996–97 season, his first full season as an NBA head coach.
 A year later, he led the Timberwolves to their first-ever winning season.
 They went on to a franchise-record 50 victories in 1999–2000 which was duplicated in 2001–2002.

-After the Timberwolves' success in the 2003–04 NBA season, in which they won their first (and to date, only) division title and advanced to the Western Conference Finals, they struggled in the 2004–05 season.
+After the Timberwolves' success in the 2003–04 NBA season, in which they won their first (and to date, only) division title and advanced to the Western Conference finals, they struggled in the 2004–05 season.
 On February 12, 2005, McHale fired Saunders and named himself head coach for the rest of the season.
 McHale was unable to right the ship, and the Wolves finished one game out of the playoffs, the first time they had missed the playoffs in nine years.
 Many fans believed that Saunders' firing was unwarranted, citing instead the contract troubles of Sam Cassell and Latrell Sprewell as the reasons for the team's failure.
 However, many also acknowledged that Saunders had coached ten years in Minnesota, and perhaps a new voice was needed.